-* Effective Fall 2013, the S grade is no longer available as a permanent graduate grade.
+* Effective Fall 2013, the S grade was no longer available as a permanent graduate grade.
 Faculty and instructors should use the permanent HPLF graduate grading scale for all graduate level courses.

 No Grade (NG) Assigned

 The symbol of NG is recorded for pending Honor Court situations.
 Should a faculty member need to assign a NG grade, please contact the Registrar's Office, Records Section or the Office of Student Conduct.

 Failure to remove temporary grades of IN, AB and NR by the last day of classes of the term in which a student plans to graduate will prevent graduation.
 A temporary grade converts to F* unless the grade is replaced with a permanent grade by the last day of classes for the same term one year later.

 The student must first complete the Request for Extension of Time Form and receive approval from their academic program, after which time the program's director of graduate studies may forward a petition for extension to The Graduate School.

 Absent (AB) Grade

 An AB grade must be given to a student who did not take a final exam regardless of the reason, but might have passed the course had they done so.
 AB is a temporary grade that converts to F* unless the grade is replaced with a permanent grade by the last day of classes for the same term one year later.

 If the absence is officially excused by the instructor, the student must take the final examination at a reasonable time designated by the course instructor, in no case to exceed one year from the original examination.

 Since the grade of AB is given after the deadline to change courses in that semester, a student may not retroactively drop a course where an AB was received.
 The student must complete the final exam in the timeframe expected or earn F*.